 Persons subjected to peer pressure to participate in hazing are cautioned of the dangers, as just indicated.
 Participants and, especially, participants in a situation where someone is injured or killed, must urgently

 speak with a criminal defense lawyer.
 They must speak with a criminal defense lawyer before speaking with anyone else.
 “Anyone else” includes other fraternity brothers, a university investigator, a university disciplinary commmittee and, most especially, police investigators.
 The danger to participants' future is real.
 It cannot be stressed too strongly.

-Allan Marain and Norman Epting, Jr. are New Jersey hazing lawyers
+Allan Marain is a New Jersey hazing lawyer

 .
-They have been representing persons charged with New Jersey crimes and disorderly persons offenses for a combined total that exceeds sixty-five years.
-They are available to review hazing charges against you or someone you love, in a confidential one on one no-cost office conference.
+He has been representing persons charged with New Jersey crimes and disorderly persons offenses for forty-five years.
+He is available to review hazing charges against you or someone you love, in a confidential one on one no-cost office conference.
 If you have been charged with hazing in New Jersey, or if you may

-be charged with hazing, call them.
-They can help.
+be charged with hazing, call him.
+He can help.